ChandararithTho/ChandararithTho.github.io/_posts/2024-04-17-How_to_Create_Blog_on_Github.md

 ![image](https://github.com/ChandararithTho/ChandararithTho.github.io/assets/164129658/b6731638-a685-497d-b2df-60c01bd628b1)
 •	We also can edit About Page info by clicking on this “about.md” file and follow the same procedure.
 Every change requires a minute process for Github to update it on the site.
 Refresh the page if it’s still not updated.

 This is the end of the blog.
-Thanks for reading :)
+Thanks for reading.